Setup nodejs development environment in Amazon EC2

-Amazon ec2 is cloud based hosting service which is free for 1 year for new customers.
-You can host your website, blog, any experiment project on dedicated Linux box.
+Amazon EC2 is a cloud-based hosting service that is free for 1 year for new customers.
+You can host your website, blog, any experiment project on a dedicated Linux box.

 I have been looking for VPS hosting service to host my Node.js demos because shared hosting is still not providing this service.
 After all my research, Amazon ec2 is my choice.

-In this post i’ll take you through step by step configuration and installation of Nodejs development environment in Amazon EC2 linux box.
+In this post, I’ll take you through step by step configuration and installation of the Nodejs development environment in the Amazon EC2 Linux box.

 If you are going to follow each step then completion will take around 30-40 minutes.
 We are going to cover following steps.
-If you have done any already i suggest you to jump on next.
+If you have done any steps already, I suggest you to jump on the next one.

-Go to Amazon Ec2 pageand create new account.
-They will ask you to provide billing information so make sure you have supported credit card.
-They won’t charge you for first year but billing after completion of free year.
+Go to Amazon EC2 page and create new account.
+They will ask you to provide billing information so make sure you have a supported credit card.
+They won’t charge you for first-year but billing after completion of the free year.

 Step 2 : Launch EC2 instance

 Login to AWS console.
-You should see screen like below, click on “EC2” present in “Compute” section.
+You should see a screen like below.
+Click on “EC2” in the “Compute” section.

 Click on Instances and then click on “Launch Instances”.
 This will take you to a setup wizard.
-First step is choosing Operating System for your EC2 instance.
-Choose any which you are familiar with, i chose Amazon Linux.
+The first step is choosing an Operating System for your EC2 instance.
+Choose anyone you are familiar with, I chose Amazon Linux.

-Next you need to choose the Hardware configuration for your EC2 instance, this is little technical and choices may vary depending on your need.
-I chose Intel Xeon 2.5 GHZ 1 GB Ram Machine which is default and free for 1 Year.
+Next, you need to choose the Hardware configuration for your EC2 instance, this is a little technical and choices may vary depending on your need.
+I chose Intel Xeon 2.5 GHz 1 GB Ram Machine which is default and free for 1 Year.

-Next step is configuration of EC2 instance, no need to worry about this click on Next and you should see storage configuration screen.
+The next step is the configuration of the EC2 instance.
+Click on Next and you should see the storage configuration screen.

-I chose default i.e 8 GB but in free tier you can use up to 30 GB storage.
-If you want more than that then they will setup billing accordingly and charge from your credit card.
+I chose default i.e 8 GB but in the free tier, you can use up to 30 GB storage.
+If you want more than that, then they will set up billing accordingly and charge from your credit card.

-Next step is tagging Instances which is not that important, you can skip it too.
-Next screen is important which is configuring the security group.
-In this you need to allow HTTP port 80 for your web application.
+The next step is tagging Instances which is not that important, you can skip it too.
+The next screen is important which is configuring the security group.
+In this, you need to allow HTTP port 80 for your web application.

 Click on Add rule, choose type as HTTP and it will automatically assign port 80 to it.